 There are two patented versions of ashwagandha known as KSM-66 and Sensoril; these are specific formulas developed to provide optimal efficacy of the active ingredient, withanolides.
 The best supplements usually contain one of these forms of ashwagandha.

 - KSM 66 contains 5% withanolides, created solely from ashwagandha root extract.

 - Sensoril contains 10% withanolides; made from ashwagandha root extract and leaves.

 Our list contains 3 KSM-66 products but no Sensoril products due to difficulty locating a positive peer-reviewed product.

 As the FDA doesn’t monitor nutritional supplements, top brands like to engage third-party brands to test their products to ensure the accuracy of the label and make sure there are no contaminants or heavy metals present.
 This helps to maintain trust with consumers.

 Overall Best Ashwagandha Supplement

 These organic ashwagandha capsules feature KSM-66, an organic ashwagandha root extract.
-This supplement is our overall best pick as it only contains pure organic ashwagandha with each serving packing 600mg, and it doesn’t have any artificial additives.
-This means you receive the benefits of pure ashwagandha extract.
+This supplement is our overall pick among the best ashwagandha supplements as it only contains pure organic ashwagandha with each serving packing 600mg, and it doesn’t have any artificial additives.
+This means you receive the benefits of a high quality ashwagandha supplement.

 Why we like the Tribe Organics KSM-66